Sympathy Is a Knife: Background

 "Sympathy Is a Knife" was speculated by fans to be about the relationship between Taylor Swift (left) and Matty Healy (right).

-Upon the release of Charli XCX's sixth studio album Brat, fans speculated that "Sympathy Is a Knife" was written about the American singer-songwriter Taylor Swift and her ex-boyfriend, Matty Healy of the 1975.
+Upon the release of Charli XCX's sixth studio album, Brat, fans speculated that "Sympathy Is a Knife" was written about the American singer-songwriter Taylor Swift and her ex-boyfriend, Matty Healy of the 1975.
 The two women had previously performed together, with Charli XCX appearing on the 1989 World Tour in 2015 and as an opening act for the 2018 Reputation Stadium Tour.
 Though there had been no public feud between Charli XCX and Swift prior to the song's release, fans thought that the mention of Charli XCX's fiancé George Daniel, also of the 1975, meant it was written about Swift's relationship with Healy.
 Despite the speculation, Charli XCX confirmed that there were no "diss tracks" on Brat, and denied that it was written about Swift.
 The week following Brats release, Swift released a reissue of her album The Tortured Poets Department (2024), only available in the United Kingdom, which fans thought was an intentional effort to block Brat from reaching number one on the UK Albums Chart.

 During a DJ set Charli XCX was playing at in São Paulo during June 2024, the audience chanted "A Taylor morreu!"
 (Taylor is dead!).
 She later criticised the people who chanted the phrase on her Instagram story, by asking her fans to stop, and saying that she "will not tolerate it".
 In an August 2024 interview with Vulture, she expressed that "people are gonna think what they want to think" and stated that "Sympathy Is a Knife" is about her anxiety, insecurities, and wanting to avoid situations that make her feel self-doubt.
 In the same interview, Swift lauded Charli XCX's musical sensibilities, called her writing "surreal and inventive, always", and that she enjoys seeing the results of Charli XCX's hard work.
 She further praised Charli XCX's ability to "[take] a song to places you wouldn't expect it to go" and the fact that "she's been doing it consistently for over a decade".

-However, the track "Actually Romantic" from Swift's 2025 studio album The Life of a Showgirl was perceived by fans as a response to "Sympathy Is a Knife".
+The track "Actually Romantic" from Swift's 2025 studio album The Life of a Showgirl was perceived by fans as a response to "Sympathy Is a Knife".
 Characterized as a diss track targeting Charli XCX, critics generally criticized the song's narrative as unmerited and the sound ineffective.